choria-io/website/docs/content/scout/_index.md

 Scout is a work in progress, today it features:

  * Framework level features in Choria Server that can run Nagios checks and perform remediation
+ * Integration with [Goss](https://github.com/aelsabbahy/goss) for regular deep node inspection
  * Integration into the popular Prometheus system to publish check overview state
  * Publishes CNCF CloudEvents format messages about check statuses
  * Configurable using Puppet
+ * Highly Scalable to 10s of thousands of nodes
+ * Archives events in our Choria Streaming server

 In the future we plan to release a full new distribution of Choria called *Choria Scout* that will be easy to deploy and host on Kubernetes, self provisioning, self configuring and highly scalable.
 It will not rely on Puppet.